ultrasound tests | new york city

 An SIS is a GYN ultrasound where a small amount of sterile saline is placed within your uterus to better evaluate the endometrial lining.
 Your gynecologist may order this test if you have a history of abnormal or irregular vaginal bleeding, or if your gynecologist suspects that you might have polyps or fibroids within your endometrial cavity.
 SIS is sometimes performed if you have a history of multiple miscarriages or infertility.
 It can also be used to help determine if your uterus is shaped normally (i.e. that you do not have uterine malformation).

 Schedule an Appointment

-To meet with our ultrasound team and learn more, we invite you to contact our New York City office by calling or filling out our online form.
+To meet with our ultrasound team and learn more about our ultrasound services, please call our New York City office or fill out our online form.

 Frequently Asked Questions

 How long do ultrasound test results take?

 Although this can vary based on several different factors, it generally is provided on the day of your ultrasound test by the physician team at Carnegie Imaging for Women.